jondgoodwin/progling/content/post/rise-of-type-theory.md

 define mathematics logically using the method of formal systems.

 1901 [Russell's paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox).
-Russell demonstrates that propositions in Georg Cantor's set theory can lead to contradiction.
+Russell demonstrates that Frege's axiom of unrestricted comprehension (as applied to Georg Cantor's set theory) can lead to contradiction.
 If R is the set of all sets that are not members of themselves, R can neither be a member of itself, nor can it not.

 1908 [Russell's theory of types](https://en.wikipedia.org/wiki/Type_theory#History).